 M.O: When did you become a transhumanist?

 Well, I recall wanting to cure aging as a small child.
 Why should biochemical robots grow old and die when their silicon counterparts are easily reparable?
 In my early teens, I read Robert Ettinger’s “The Prospect of Immortality” (1962) – with its vision of cryonic suspension for today’s oldsters who won’t make the transition to post-aging civilisation.
 I resolved to sign up.
-However, my main focus has been the problem of suffering.
+However, my main focus has been the horrendous problem of suffering.
 How can we rid the world of physical and emotional pain?
 I learned about intracranial self-stimulation (“wireheading”) – which shows no physiological tolerance – and about the normal negative feedback mechanisms of the “hedonic treadmill” via the writings of psychologist Michael Eysenck.
 Why was my own hedonic set-point so low?
 Could designer drugs raise everyone’s hedonic set-points without turning us all into wirehead rats?
 I dreamed of a future of eternal youth, superhuman intelligence, and life based on genetically preprogrammed gradients of well-being.
 However, this was all last century: the human genome hadn’t been decoded.
-Such speculations were just the idle philosophising of a pathologically introspective teenager, not a plan of action.
+Such speculations were not a plan of action, just the idle philosophising of a pathologically introspective teenager.
 I recall rocking back-and forth autistically with my eyes closed for several hours each day listening to trashy pop music while contemplating the nature of thought and Reality.

 M.O: How long have you been a transhumanist?